Worthington-Robotics/2021RookieGame/README.md

-This is the rookie's 2021 game code.
+This is the Rookie 2021 game code.